Momentum-PT-Team-3/momentum-pt-team-3.github.io/_posts/2022-01-18-django-music-cont.md

     - model relationships
     - registration

-## 🔖 Assignment for this week and Next
+## 🔖 Assignment for last week and this week

 In pairs, continue completing the [Django Music](https://classroom.github.com/a/ueLCjCk0) assignment, in which you will build a web application in the spirit of iTunes or Spotify.
 Note that the specs are broken